 In other words, if you buy a device that looks like an E-bike with an electric motor of more than 750 watts (1 h.p.) of power and that is not defined as Class 1, Class 2 or Class 3 in the classification system (with a maximum of 28 MPH), you are riding a motor vehicle and no longer a e-bike.

 As a result, you are no longer allowed to "e-bike" where regular bikes are allowed in national parks with a motor of more than 750 watts.
-It is also certain to assume that you need a motor license, wear a helmet and have insurance to operate the vehicle.
+It is also certain to assume that you need a motor license, wear a helmet, and have insurance to operate the vehicle.

 How Much Speed and Power do You Need?

-Remember Simon Cowell's accident when he broke his back on a out of class electric vehicle that was initially reported by the media to be an E-bike?
-He played around with a "SWIND EB-01 hyper electric bicycle."
+Remember Simon Cowell's accident when he broke his back on an out-of-class electric vehicle that was initially reported by the media to be an e-bike?
+He played with a "SWIND EB-01 hyper electric bicycle."
 It has a 15,000 watts (15 kw) motor and it has pedals - have a look here.
 This is a motorcycle that does not belong on biking trails.

 The SWIND EB-01 hyper electric bicycle